perladvent/perldotcom/content/article/bang-bang.md

 $ perl -X enable-warnings.pl
 ```

 How about the other way around with `-X` on the shebang?
-Here's _disable-warnings.pl_.
+Here's _disable-warnings.pl_:

 ```perl